simonehagey/orbdot/docs/source/index.rst

 2. **Nested sampling**, **simplified**.

- - With OrbDot, there's no need to spend hours learning how to implement nested sampling packages.
-Simply specify the model you want to fit and provide a list of free parameters, in any order.
+ - With OrbDot, there’s no need to spend hours learning how to implement nested sampling packages.
+Just specify the model you want to fit and provide a list of free parameters, in any order.

 3. **Seamless joint fitting**.

- - Fit any combination of data types simultaneously, with no extra work.
+ - Fit any combination of data types simultaneously.

 4. **Flexible model fitting options**.

  - Customize the evidence tolerance, number of live points, prior distributions, and more.
- - Update prior distributions and fixed parameter values in-between model fits.
+ - Update prior distributions and fixed parameter values between model fits.

 5. **Smart data handling**.